Input Controls

 })

-The selected country is accessible via data["country"]
+The selected country is accessible via data["country"] in the scraping function.

 addProxySection